adrianmarple/orbitron/games/README.md

 ### Final thoughts

-If you have any recommendations (for little things or large architectual changes alike) contact Adrian Marple (Marplebot#4158 on discord) or make a pull request.
+If you have any recommendations (for little things or large architectual changes alike) contact Adrian Marple (adrian@marplebot.com or Marplebot#4158 on discord) or make a pull request.

 Thanks!